inaimathi/langnostic/posts/cl-smtp-vs-exchange-server.md

 Now then.

-The documentation in the [module itself](http://common-lisp.net/project/cl-smtp/) follows the usual Common Lisp standards of being [minimal, verging on nonexistent](http://common-lisp.net/viewvc/cl-smtp/cl-smtp/README?view=markup)<a name="note-Tue-Apr-17-162650EDT-2012"></a>[|1|](#foot-Tue-Apr-17-162650EDT-2012).
+The documentation in the [module itself](http://common-lisp.net/project/cl-smtp/) follows the usual Common Lisp standards of being [minimal, verging on nonexistent](http://common-lisp.net/viewvc/cl-smtp/cl-smtp/README?view=markup)[^useful-example].
 The best [example I managed to find](http://ryepup.unwashedmeme.com/blog/2008/10/31/some-simple-cl-smtp-examples/) of sending an HTML-formatted email from `cl-smtp` can be seen [here](http://ryepup.unwashedmeme.com/blog/2008/10/31/some-simple-cl-smtp-examples/).
 The suggestion is to do

+[^useful-example]: Though it does show you a useful example of how to put an attachment in a sent email.

 ```lisp
 (cl-smtp:send-email